tari-cat/GradeSystem-Public/README.md

 # GradeSystem
-A small utility package which makes the process of adding grades or ranks in games easier.
+A small utility package which makes the process of adding grades or ranks in Unity games easier.

 ## Installation
  - Grab the .unitypackage file from the Releases tab.